563rd Rescue Group: Operations in Korea

+Group H-19 water rescue (Note: The helicopter is hoisting USAF Capt.
+Joseph C. McConnell out of the Yellow Sea off Korea on 12 April 1953.
+McConnell was shot down by a Mikoyan-Gurevich MiG-15 in his North American F-86E Sabre serial 51-2753.
+Although the helicopter is marked as an Air Rescue Service aircraft, it was actually being operated by the 581st Air Resupply and Communications Wing, which operated a helicopter detachment alongside the 3rd's detachment on Cho do.
+Marion, p.
+19.)

 The squadron's Boeing SB-17 Dumbos and SC-47 Skytrains were used in the search role, with the C-47 "Gooneybirds" being commandeered on occasion to fly critical supply missions.
 Early in the war, both these planes began to be replaced by SB-29 Superdumbos.
 When the war began, Air Rescue Service's newest plane, the Grumman SA-16 Albatross amphibian, was not on the strength of any unit in the Pacific.
 To remedy this, a detachment of four Albatrosses from the 5th Rescue Squadron at Lowry Air Force Base, Colorado was dispatched in July 1950 to augment the 3rd Squadron.
 By November, the squadron began to receive its own SA-16s, and it was fully equipped by the following March.
 In March 1951, the squadron received a YH-19 test model of the Sikorsky helicopter to evaluate in combat.
 Replacement of the H-5s by the Sikorsky H-19 greatly extended the range of the squadron's rotary wing elements.